Photonic Exceptional Points in Holography and QCD: Soft-wall model of EPs and the Ferrell-Glover-Tinkham sum rule

 At an EP of order $n$, the spectral response strength can be written as

 where the Green's function near the exceptional points is expanded as \cite{PhysRevE.61.929},

 For the soft-wall AdS/QCD model, the Green's function can be written as

-So studying the behavior of this Green's function, and also Green's functions in other holographic confining models, and comparing with the Green's function around the EPs, one could further strengthen our duality.
-Note that the level repulsion is associated with the EPs \cite{PhysRevE.61.929}, which is typical for quantum-chaotic Hamiltonians.
-In the AdS case, the probability of zero spacing is suppressed.
-However, in confining models, this probability is non-zero.
+The similar behavior of this Green's function, and also Green's functions in other holographic confining models could further strengthen our duality.

-As one knows, new physics lies in extreme cases, so another interesting point could be when we have many exceptional points $(\text{EP}_N)$ that become coupled or just come close to each other, as $N \to \infty$.
-This can be modeled numerically by the recursive bosonic quantization procedure \cite{PhysRevA.90.053817}.
-Another application is probing QCD phase structures using exceptional points.

-Note that PT symmetry has been studied extensively, as it can provide new design strategies for devices with novel functionalities.
-These creative structures could be used in studying various condensed matter and QCD systems.

-The critical point in the QCD phase diagram can also be probed by EPs in experimental setups such as CERN and LHC.

-For the above holographic model that we built in section \ref{sec:Holoconf}, we can find the Petermann factor and phase rigidities near exceptional points based on the parameters of the metric or action, such as the coupling or dilaton field.
+For the above holographic model that we built in section \ref{sec:Holoconf}, we can find the Petermann factor and phase rigidities near the exceptional points based on the parameters of the metric or action, such as the coupling or dilaton field.
 The Petermann factors and phase rigidities near exceptional points are defined in \cite{Wiersig:2023xoq}.

 From figure \ref{fig:monodromy}, one can see that, for small $g$, modes are weakly coupled and we have $r \approx 1$ and $K \approx 1$.
 As $g$ increases, eigenmodes start coalescing.
 Then, near the exceptional point $g = g_c$, $r \to 0$ and $K \to \infty$, which reproduces the mode condensation or chaotic transition observed in holographic models.
 The mode depicted by orange shows a dip around $g \approx 0.4-0.5$, which is a hallmark of an EP.
-Note that the “coupling” $g$ can correspond to boundary deformation strength, brane–brane coupling, or IR wall transparency.
+Note that the “coupling” $g$ can correspond to boundary deformation strength, brane-brane coupling, or IR wall transparency.
 The EP then marks a transition between confined and quasi-open modes, akin to resonant mode merging at the AdS hard wall.
 Divergent $K$ and vanishing $r$ can thus signal non-Hermitian mixing between bulk normal modes or complexified quasinormal frequencies.

-Then, in figure \ref{fig:monodromy2}, the Petermann factor and phase rigidities as a function of gain/loss $\gamma$ are shown while other parameters are fixed.
-Here the “dip–spike” structure around $\gamma \approx 0.8-1.0$ is exactly where the EP occurs.
-The minsep (dashed black) curve reaching a minimum indicates coalescing eigenvalues.
-Phase rigidity $r_n$ varies strongly near the EP.
+Next, in figure \ref{fig:monodromy2}, the Petermann factor and phase rigidities as a function of gain/loss $\gamma$ are shown while other parameters are fixed.
+Here the “dip-spike” structure around $\gamma \approx 0.8-1.0$ is where the EP occurs.
+The minseps which are the dashed black curve, reaches a minimum indicates coalescing eigenvalues and phase rigidity $r_n$ varies strongly near the EP.